 To edit a space's CSS style sheets:

 - 1. Go to the space and choose Space tools > Look and Feel from the bottom of the sidebar - 2.
 Choose Stylesheet then Edit. - 3.
-Paste your custom CSS into the text field. - 4.
-Save your changes.
-The new CSS will be visible on all content pages in the space.
+Paste your custom CSS into the text field.

 To edit your global CSS stylesheet: